jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 ### Key based / Password less login
 The ssh server can be configured to check your identity using your keys.
 Its enough to save your public-key on the server's user account and tell the server to check for key-based logins too.
 In this case, your ssh client will provide your private key to the ssh server as a proof of identity and you will be able to enter the user without providing passwords.

 First copy your *public* key and login into the server.
 Open the `~/.ssh/authorized_keys` file and add yours.
 Also make sure that the `/etc/ssh/sshd_config` contains the `PubkeyAuthentication yes`.
 Now log out and on the next login you should be able to login without password!
-This is super userful when you are managing many servers or want to automate `scp` copies and other stuff.
+This is super useful when you are managing many servers or want to automate `scp` copies and other stuff.
 Its also more secure from the sysadmin point of view because if I need to let a new user to login into my system, I do not need to share the password or communicate the password on any channel.
 Its enough to ask the person for his **public key** and add it to the users `.ssh/authorized_keys` file.

 Oh! and you do not need to do the _key copying_ manually; just use the `ssh-copy-id` command: